The Link module provides one or several fields for storing links. It supports additional link text titles and display settings.

 Many Drupal modules control the output of fields and handle rules, user actions, markup dependencies, and can vary the output in different scenarios.

-Useful modules for this purpose include Views, Display Suite, Panels, etc.
+Useful modules for this purpose include Views, Display Suite, Panels, and others.

 Useful blog posts that show creative uses of the Link module, or modules useful in conjunction with the Link module: